 And if you don’t need to look very hard to find subscription services for almost anything you may want, from razors to software to your weekly veg shop.

-So is a subscription model right for your business or is it all hype?
+So is a subscription model right for your business?

-In this post we wanted to look at the model from the businesses perspective, the good and the bad to help you understand whether it is a good fit for your business.
+In this post, we wanted to look at the model from the business's perspective, the good and the bad to help you understand whether it is a good fit for your business.

 First, let’s identify what we actually mean by the subscription model.